gemini3d/gemini3d/README.md

 Intel Fortran for Windows is in general a tricky compiler to work with, and it is not supported for Gemini.

-#### Other compilers

-* PGI / Flang: As of January 2020, the current PGI / Flang releases are so buggy in general for Fortran 95+ code, it's unlikely they'd work with Gemini yet.
-We'd like to work with Flang once it's integrated into LLVM and gets less buggy.
-* NAG: NAG >= 7 has `submodule` and so would work with Gemini.
-We'd be happy to try to work with NAG if you have a NAG license
-* Cray / IBM XL: these "should" have sufficient Fortran 2008 support, let us know and we'll iterate with you.

 ### Libraries

 Tested versions include: